tomimelo/basic-node-express-ts/README.md

   <h3 align="center">Basic Node Express Server</h3>

   <p align="center">
     This is a basic structure in typescript for a node express server project.
+It has error and exception handlers, loggers and database connector incorporated.
     <br />
     <a href="https://github.com/tomimelo/basic-node-express-ts"><strong>Explore the docs »</strong></a>
     <br />